zuplo/docs/docs/articles/local-development.md

 npm run dev
 ```

-3. Run `npm run dev` to start your Zuplo Gateway locally.
+3. Start your local gateway using `npm run dev`.

 4. Use the [local Route Designer](./local-development-routes-designer.md) to
    create your first route.